ryansheehy0/CAD_Canvas/README.md

 	- Whenever there is a change
 - Background color
 - Page dimensions
-	- Work done on infinite grid, but can click to page outline.
+	- Work done on canvas dimensions, but can click to page outline.
+	- Used for exporting
+- Canvas dimensions
+	- Not infinite, but very large
 - Default settings for tools
 	- Default line width
 	- Default line styling
 	- Default line color
 	- Default units
 	- Default lines per round segment
+- Dark and light theme

+### Keyboard shortcuts

 ## Minimum Viable Product 1
 1. Draw line